CharlesIrvineKC/opera/README.md

 After you've made this configuration setting, process apps are available for loading using the menu item:

 ```
-Applications >> Deploy an Application
+Load BPM Application
 ```

-You can use this menu command to load the built in business process applications or one of your own.
+You can use this menu command to load business process applications.
 After you load a process application, you will be able to start process instances from the **tasks** view.

 After deploying the **HomeLoadApp** you may want to skip ahead to the **Task View** section to start and execution **HomeLoanApp** process instances.